xu-yuan1/openvino-docs/pages/documentation/api-2.0-transition.rst

 The New OpenVINO IR v11
 -----------------------

 To support these features, OpenVINO has introduced OpenVINO IR v11, which is now the default version for Model Optimizer.
 The model represented in OpenVINO IR v11 fully matches the original model in the original framework format in terms of inputs and outputs.
 It is also not required to specify input shapes during conversion, which results in OpenVINO IR v11 containing ``-1`` to denote undefined dimensions.
-For more details on how to fully utilize this feature, see :ref:`Working with dynamic shapes <doxid-openvino_docs__o_v__u_g__dynamic_shapes>`.
+For more details on how to fully utilize this feature, see :ref:`Working with dynamic shapes <deploy_infer__dynamic_shapes>`.
 For information on how to reshape to static shapes in application, see :ref:`Changing input shapes <deploy_infer__shape_inference>`.

 OpenVINO IR v11 is fully compatible with applications written with the Inference Engine API used by older versions of OpenVINO.
 This backward compatibility is allowed thanks to additional runtime information included in OpenVINO IR v11.
 This means that when OpenVINO IR v11 is read by an application based on Inference Engine, it is internally converted to OpenVINO IR v10.